ledorsapmalat/dius-tennis/README.md

 ```

 ## Main Class
 The main class is called `Match.java`.
-It is an a simulation of a Tennis Set Play.
+It is a simulation of a Tennis Set Play.
 To score, one must implicitly tell a `pointsWonBy('Player')`.
 If a game has been won by a player, one must tell the game to be reset `gameReset()`.
 To view the Game Score and Status, one must call `score()`.

 ```
 Player playerOne = new Player();